lauramsellers/workshops/R-Stats/shiny.md

 ))
 ```

 Like all Shiny applications, the ```server.R``` code below will update the map according to the region selected by the user.
-As you'll note, we're storing the CSV locally in a folder called ```data``` in order to avoid sending too many requests to the website of the data provider.
+As you will note, we are storing the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) locally in a folder called ```data``` in order to avoid sending too many requests to the website of the data provider.

 ```R
 # server.R